 [verify with Dasovich: may need to update to reflect March 9, 2001 Decision]

 9. Simultaneous with these actions, a Coalition of service providers and customers has been working with the California legislature, the Department of Water and Power and the Department of Finance to pass legislation revoking the power of the Commission to implement the prohibition on further direct access arrangements or similarly to amend AB X1.
-Both the University of California and California State University are members of this Coalition.
+Both the University of California and California State University (the “Universities”) are members of this Coalition.
 I have taken part in discussions designed to reach agreement with Department of Water and Power, the Department of Finance and the State Legislature to reverse the prohibition currently contained in AB X1.
 In conjunction with those efforts, the Coalition has drafted proposed legislative language that would remove the Commission's power to implement the prohibition and permit direct access relationships with certain conditions.
 A true and correct copy of the most recent draft of the proposed legislation is attached as Exhibit F. Members of the Coalition are cautiously optimistic that the legislation being proposed by the Coalition will soon be favorably addressed by the Legislature and Governor Davis, but the outcome of the legislative process is unclear.

 10. At this date it is impossible to predict reliably whether or not the Commission will take the steps necessary to prohibit further direct access arrangements and whether or not the legislature will pass the proposed legislation.
 Further, if the Commission does implement the prohibition, it is unclear when the effective date will be.
 The Commission arguably could prohibit new direct access arrangements only by customers who did not have direct access arrangements as of the passage of the legislation on February 1, 2001.
 It could instead prohibit further direct access arrangements as of the issuance of the order, when and if that occurs, or as of some other unspecified date in the future.

 11. In addition, it is unclear whether the legislation will be interpreted to permit current Direct Access customers to enter into new Direct Access agreements during the “suspension” period.

+12. [Please explore the accuracy of the following with Jeff—may be worth developing].
+Regardless of what the CPUC does, under the current utility tariff rules, Enron will be required, at the end of the term of its agreement with the Universities, to submit direct access service requests (“DASR’s”) to each of the utilities returning the Universities’ accounts to utility service, even if the Universities are permitted to and decide to enter into a new direct access relationship with a provider other than Enron.
+This is because the utility tariff rules do not permit one direct access provider to transfer customer accounts directly to another direct access provider.
+Instead, the rules require that all DASR’s be submitted to and through the utilities.

 12. I declare under penalty of perjury of the laws of the United States of America that the foregoing is true and correct, and that the Declaration was executed this __th day of March 2001, at San Francisco, California.